Kincaid, West Virginia

 Kincaid is a census-designated place (CDP) in Fayette County, West Virginia, United States.
-As of the 2010 census, its population was 260.
+As of the 2020 census, its population was 191 (down from 260 at the 2010 census).
 Kincaid is located on West Virginia Route 61,8 mi northwest of Oak Hill.
 Kincaid has a post office with ZIP code 25119.
 The community was established in 1878.

 Kincaid family

 In 1807, James Kincaid and his wife Mary Tritt Kincaid moved from old Virginia and settled in Greenbrier County.
 They were not favorably impressed with the location and moved further to the west, thus establishing the present-day community.
 Of Scotch-Irish descent, the Kincaids became "one of the largest most influential, best-known families that settled in Fayette county."
 The section where Page, West Virginia now stands, and the territory further north, was first known as Kincaid because the region was settled by the Kincaid family.

 Transport

 The Norfolk Southern Railway line passes through the community; however, there is currently no passenger service or station.